Durham University: Closure of Queen's Campus and expansion in Durham

 The university announced in 2016 that it would relocate the colleges and academic activities currently at the Queen's Campus to Durham City from 2017; with the School of Medicine, Pharmacy and Health being transferred to Newcastle University.
 The Queen's Campus became an International Study Centre to prepare overseas students to study at Durham, run by Study Group.

-In March 2017 Lord Rees opened the Ogden Centre for Fundamental Physics, designed by Daniel Libeskind.
+In March 2017, Lord Rees opened the Ogden Centre for Fundamental Physics, designed by Daniel Libeskind.
 The new building, named after alumnus Peter Ogden, provides extra laboratories and office space for 140 staff.
-In May 2017 the university announced a new ten-year strategy that proposed investing £700m in improving the campus, creating 300 new academic posts, increasing the size of the university to 21,500 students while attracting more international students, and expanding the business school and the departments of law, politics, English and history to reach "critical research mass".
+In May 2017, the university announced a new ten-year strategy that proposed investing £700m in improving the campus, creating 300 new academic posts, increasing the size of the university to 21,500 students, while attracting more international students, and expanding the business school and the departments of law, politics, English and history to reach "critical research mass".

-In 2018 the university announced that a consortium led by Interserve would design, build and operate two colleges at Mount Oswald (new buildings for John Snow College and one new college) for £105 million.
+In 2018, the university announced that a consortium led by Interserve would design, build and operate two colleges at Mount Oswald (new buildings for John Snow College and one new college) for £105 million.
 The project company (in which the university has a 15 per cent stake) financed the construction via a £90 million 46-year bond issue.
 The two colleges opened in 2020.
 Separately, the university announced that it had raised £225 million to fund its estate masterplan through the private sale of long-term bonds to British and US investors.
-In 2021 it was reported that there was a culture of sexism and bullying at Durham, and that the university had been reluctant to address structural problems, thereby enabling this culture to develop relatively unchallenged.
+In 2021, it was reported that there was a culture of sexism and bullying at Durham, and that the university had been reluctant to address structural problems, thereby enabling this culture to develop relatively unchallenged.

+In 2025, North East England was named an "AI Growth Zone" as part of a technology partnership agreed between the UK and the US, with the region's universities expected to play a major role in delivering this.
+Following this, Durham announced a partnership with Sage to deliver continuing professional development and professional training in AI skills in the region.
+At the London Tech Week 2026, Microsoft UK and Ireland CEO Darren Hardman announced that the company would launch its first AI Skills Centre of Excellence at Durham University in October 2026, aimed at supporting the university community and organisations across North East England.
+Alongside these, Durham University theology professor Anna Rowlands was one of the speakers at the launch of Pope Leo XIV's encyclical Magnifica humanitas on AI.